NexPlayer/Android-SDK/advanced.md

 The status of the operation.
 This is zero in the case of success, or a non-zero NexPlayer™ error code in the case of failure.

-> **Note** This only indicates the success or failure of starting the operation.
-Even if this reports success, the operation may still fail later, asynchronously, in which case the application is notified in onAsyncCmdComplete.
+> **Note** This only indicates the success or failure ofstartingthe operation.
+Even if this reports success, the operation may still fail later, asynchronously, in which case the application is notified inonAsyncCmdComplete.

 #### int stop ()